ayshadairi/Basic-C-Sharp-Projects/README.md

 # Basic-C-Sharp-Projects
-This repository will include projects using C# and .NET Framwork to learn coding using them.
+This repository will include projects using C# and .NET Framwork.